-The Company requires significant additional funding to meet its administrative overhead costs and maintain its research and development program in fiscal year 2016.
+The Company requires significant additional funding to meet its operational costs in fiscal year 2018.

 Financing transactions may include the issuance of equity securities, obtaining additional credit facilities, licensing proprietary technology or other financing mechanisms.
-However, the trading price of the Company's common stock and the recent year's slowdown in the United States economy has made it more difficult to obtain equity financing.
+However, the trading price of the Company's common stock has made it more difficult to obtain equity financing.